 }end while

 }end if

 CHAPTER 7

-CONCLUSION
+CONCLUSION AND FUTURE SCOPE

 As the increase in demand of new upcoming technologies that are being implemented in socially responsible causes this technology will also take its place in such causes that prevents massacres in train accidents and be responsible for saving hundreds of lives in preventing such accidents.
-Railway track joints monitoring system provides a ease of access and maintenance to the railway employees and to access the faulty regions of the track joints.
+Railway track joints monitoring system provides ease of access and maintenance to the railway employees and to access the faulty regions of the track joints.
 Not only finding the faults or any cracks but also preventing accidents by stopping the currently approaching train near the which saves the people travelling in that train.
 Further improvements can also be made by adding additional sensors and gaining more precision with the advancements in technology.

-PROJECT SCOPE

-The explosively growing demand of internet of things (IoT) has rendered broad scale advancements in the fields across sensors, radio access, network, and hardware/software platforms for mass-market applications.
-A cost-effective IoT solution consisting of device platform, gateway, IoT network and platform server for smart railway infrastructure.
-The IoT solution applied for the smart railway application makes it easy to grasp the condition information distributed over a wide railway area.
-One of the important issues for railway operators is maintenance of their railway systems.
-The railway system consists of various entities including train vehicles, tracks, facilities (i.e. tunnels and bridges), catenary and electrical devices in trackside.
-It is essential for the railway operators to guarantee that every entity of the railway system operates in good condition.
-Any operational faults are supposed to be strictly prevented, because an unexpected fault may threat the safety of massive passengers.

-The proposed railway locomotive monitoring systems as the facilities like estimation of the fuel consumption & distance covered by train, to detect unwanted objects on tracks & any cracking in the tracks and also provide health services to the passengers.

-We evaluate several aspects of our system including bit error rate, external disturbances and the accuracy of our sensor scheme.
-Although the sensors are sensitive to sender / receiver orientation, our effective transmission rate is in ideal settings, and we achieve near perfect sensor accuracy.
+By means of monitoring the joints with more precision and fast transfer could save time and prevent accidents.

+Future implements such as increased range in information transmission and speed of information retrieval can be improved that can make maintenance team with more fast response.
+Providing additional components such as GPS etc. could improve the accuracy to identify the position of the particular system which has detected the crack or discontinuity or displacement.
+Other than identifying the particular system and problem ,if any train passing by the track has to be stopped can be improved by using powerful transmitter and receiver so as to protect the lives of the passengers.

 REFERENCES